- Boards & Commissions

 There is a tree at the Old Village Hall that has grown into the fence that separates the Old Village Hall and the property to the West of the property.
 The Village wants to repair the fence, but this tree needs to be removed before the fence can be repaired.
 Mitchell has a bid from a tree removal company for $600.00 to remove the tree.
 The Board decided to remove the tree, and asked Mitchell to go with the cheapest bid for removal, and to make sure that the company has insurance.

 Water Penalty Appeals

-Motion 6: Harbin made the motion and Aue seconded the motion to go into Executive Session to discuss personnel issues at 9:00 pm.
+Motion 11: Harbin made the motion and Rains seconded the motion to go into Executive Session to discuss personnel issues and the release of Executive Board Minutes at 8:20 pm.
 All present voted yea and the President declared the motion carried.